> Before treatment

 It is a good idea to have stocked your fridge or freezer before coming into hospital.
 If you have someone at home with you, they will be able to help you with preparing meals so this may be less of an issue.
 If you do not live with someone else, it is a good idea to see if someone can come and stay with you when you first get home to help you in the first few days.

 You may find that having a pair of shoes or slippers that you can slip on, but that are secure, rather than needing you to do up laces or buckles easier when you first get home.

 > If I need a joint replacement what kind of joint replacement will be used?

-Mr Whitehouse will discuss with you the kind of joint replacement that will best suit your requirements.
+Professor Whitehouse will discuss with you the kind of joint replacement that will best suit your requirements.
 His particular focus is on maximising the chances of relieving your pain, improving your function and minimising the risk of you needing to undergo further surgery in the future.
 Redo surgery, although sometimes necessary, carries higher risks and therefore the aim is to avoid this where at all possible.

-One of Mr Whitehouse’s particular expertise and areas of research is in determining which kinds of operation work best for which patients.
+One of Professor Whitehouse’s particular expertise and areas of research is in determining which kinds of operation work best for which patients.
 He uses this expertise in selecting the kind of joint replacement will be most suitable for you.
 If you have any particular concerns or preferences in this area, please let him know and he is more than happy to discuss these with you so you are completely happy with the kind of operation you will have.